Accompaniment

 “You feel safe when someone is there with you.”

-Accompaniment programs promote the rights and dignity of immigrants and challenge power dynamics in immigration decision-making spaces.
-They provide emotional and physical solidarity to those navigating the system, and signal to the government that immigrant allies are watching.
-Volunteers regularly accompany immigrants or their family members to immigration court, Immigration and Customs Enforcement (ICE) check-ins, civil and criminal court, as well as to schools, hospitals, and other places.
-Accompaniments provide a space for volunteers and family members to journey alongside immigrants as they navigate a complicated, often terrorizing system.
-While Accompaniment programs differ in approach based on regional context and community needs, they help create a safe and supportive environment and often provide training and advice, supporting immigrants to best advocate for their rights.
+Accompaniment programs promote the rights and dignity of immigrants and challenge power dynamics in immigration and other decision-making spaces, including social services.
+Accompaniment provides a space for volunteers and family members to join immigrants as they navigate a complicated, often terrifying system.
+Volunteers regularly accompany immigrants to immigration court, Immigration and Customs Enforcement (ICE) check-ins, civil and criminal court, as well as to schools, hospitals, and other places.
+Accompaniment programs provide emotional and physical solidarity to those navigating the system, and signal to authorities that immigrant allies are watching.
+While accompaniment programs differ in approach based on regional context and community needs, they help create a safe and supportive environment and often provide training and advice, supporting immigrants to best advocate for their rights.

 Grassroots Leadership